LakshmiRadhakrishnan09/AWS-Security-Specialist/KMS.md

 Benefits: If you use data key only, then u can use same data key for all data.
 If you use master key, u can use different data key for each data.
 Compromise of one data key will not result in compromise of other data.

+The KeyId parameter is not required when decrypting with symmetric encryption KMS keys.
+AWS KMS can get the KMS key that was used to encrypt the data from the metadata in the ciphertext blob.

 #### S3-Server side encryption
 - KMS will have master key